paigepwilcox/Go-For-Broke-Bot/README.md

 *A technical description of the application*

   Go For Broke Bot is a terminal application that performs arbitrage trades on a test network, named Goerli blockchain.
 This application has two parts, the first is the controller which is a Hardhat-ethers project with a runtime of Node.js, and JavaScript logic.
 The second part are smart contracts--transaction protocols stored on a blockchain-- written in Solidity.
-Solidity is a statically typed language, without any type of console.log funtions, and is notoriously hard to debug.
-Hardhat-ethers framework offers a simple way to connect with the Ethereum provider API called HRE.
+Solidity is a statically typed language, without any type of console.log/print funtions, and is notoriously hard to debug.
+Hardhat-ethers framework offers a simple way to connect with the Ethereum provider JSON-RPC API called HRE.
 Using the HRE we can connect to the blockchain and interact with permited smart contracts.

   Controller:
   scripts/controller.js file contains functions to create routes, and invoke smart contract functions with the purpose of executing a profitable trade.